-One of the lesser known televisual incarnations of Arthur Conan Doyle's quintessential master detective aired its thirty-nine black and white episodes between October 1954 and October 1955, and starred Ronald Howard (son of legendary British big screen idol, Leslie Howard) as Holmes and experienced British character actor H. Marion Crawford as the ever reliable Dr. John Watson with Archie Duncan as Inspector Lestrade.
+One of the lesser-known televisual incarnations of Arthur Conan Doyle's quintessential master detective, aired its thirty-nine black and white episodes between October 1954 and October 1955, and starred Ronald Howard (son of legendary British big screen idol, Leslie Howard) as Holmes, and experienced British character actor H Marion Crawford as the ever-reliable Dr John Watson with Archie Duncan as Inspector Lestrade.

 Published on January 29th, 2019.
-Written by SRH (2000) for Television Heaven.
+Written by Laurence Marcus for Television Heaven.